wtsi-hgi/yascp/usage.md

     extra_sample_metadata ='/path/to/donor_extra_metadata.tsv' //A file with extra known metadata to merge for a donor within a pool prior to QC

     //cellbender_location='/path/to/existing/folder/nf-preprocessing/cellbender' //!!!!!
-Uncomment this and edit the path, if cellbender results are already available then can skip this by selecting  input = 'existing_cellbender' instead input = 'cellbender'
+Uncomment this and edit the path, if cellbender results are already available (even partial results).
+The pipeline will skip the cellbender step for samples that already have cellbender results.

-    existing_cellsnp="" // if cellsnp results are already available, provide a path to the files to skip cellsnp step
+    existing_cellsnp="" //Provide a path to cellsnp results (if they are already available, even partial results) to skip cellsnp step for the files with results.

     genotype_input {
         run_with_genotype_input=true //This parameter defines whether the genotype_input is used (true) or not(false).
-If true the parameters below have to be specified vireo_with_gt=false //This parameter defines whether Vireo is run with a priori known genotypes (true) or not (false) posterior_assignment = false //if this is set to true, and a priori known genotypes are provided, after deconvolution the genotypes will be matched to Vireo-detected donors subset_genotypes = false // description???
+If this is set to true the parameters below have to be specified vireo_with_gt=false //This parameter defines whether Vireo is run with a priori known genotypes (true) or not (false) posterior_assignment = false //if this is set to true, and a priori known genotypes are provided, after deconvolution the genotypes will be matched to Vireo-detected donors subset_genotypes = false // description???